-1. Positive and Solution-Focused
+1. Positive and solution-focused

 It’s important to focus on the positive when writing report card comments.
 For every negative comment, there should be at least two positive comments.
-This report card comment template is a great way to make sure you’re including both positive and negative feedback in your comments.
+This report card comment strategy is a great way to make sure you’re including both positive and negative feedback in your comments.

-2. Clear and Concise
+2. Clear and concise